red-data-tools/GR.rb/README.md

 ## API Overview

-There are two layers to the GR.rb API.
+There are two different approaches to plotting with GR.rb.
+One way is to call Matlab-like APIs.
+The other is to call GR/GR3 native functions.
+We are planning to prepare a more object-oriented interface based on [GRUtils.jl](https://github.com/heliosdrm/GRUtils.jl) in the future.

 #### GR::Plot - A simple, matlab-style API.